gabivoicu/Accountabill/README.md

 [Provide Feedback](http://goo.gl/forms/SZ5EQcqXCv)

-Accountabill is an OpenSource web application that employs a user's location to easily view their government representatives on the Federal level.
-Users can examine the companies and corperations that have funded a representative, as well as what bills and laws they've supported in the past.
-Accountabill also provides the User with the representative's contact information.

-## Requirements
-- OpenCongress
+Accountabill is an Open Source web application that provides a list of State Representatives and Senators based on a user's zipcode.
+A user can look at contribution data for their Congress person for the latest campaing cycle.
+Information about contributing sectors, industries, individual vs. PAC and top contributors is available.

+Accountabill uses the Congress v3 and Influence Explorer APIs from the [Sunlight Foundation](https://sunlightfoundation.com/api/).

 ### Technologies
 - Rails